Property & Exemptions

 In Chapter 7 bankruptcy, there are exemptions to protect some of the equity you have in your assets, like a home, car, or household items.
 If the exemption for a certain item doesn’t cover all the equity you have in it, you have non-exempt equity.
 Depending on how much non-exempt you have, the bankruptcy trustee may liquidate (sell) the item and give the proceeds to your creditors.

-Exemptions help you protect your property (from clothes to cars) and assets (like retirement accounts) in bankruptcy.
+Exemptions help you protect your property and assets in bankruptcy.
 There are both state and federal exemptions, but Arizona has opted out of the federal bankruptcy exemptions.
 That means, if you’ve lived in Arizona for at least two years when you file your bankruptcy case, you have to use Arizona's exemption laws.
-This article explores the exemptions available under Arizona law.
+Arizona has a generous homestead exemption of $250,000.
+The motor vehicle exemption is $15,000 for single filers (or $25,000 if you or a dependent is disabled).
+Arizona does not have a wildcard exemption.

 Updated August 12, 2021